Permanentfrost/HomeLab/README.md

 **Explanation**

-cat: Displays the contents of a file.
+-cat: Displays the contents of a file.

-/etc/passwd: Path of the passwd file that contains user information.
+-/etc/passwd: Path of the passwd file that contains user information.

-Pipe(|): Redirects the output of one command into another.
+-Pipe(|): Redirects the output of one command into another.

-cut: Extracts parts of lines from a file or piped data. d:: Specifies colon (“:”) as a delimiter.
+-cut: Extracts parts of lines from a file or piped data.

+-d:: Specifies colon (“:”) as a delimiter.

-f1: Specifies a field.
+-f1: Specifies a field.
 Here number 1 means the first field.

 Now: `sudo deluser --remove-home myuser`